17 Types of Kitchen Cabinets That Should Be on Every Renovator’s Radar

 You can’t judge a book by its cover, but kitchen cabinets are a different story.
 Intricate grooves, raised panels, and integrated handles are just some of the qualities that define a cupboard’s style.
-If you’re in the market for a new space, it’s time to study up on some of the most common options out there, plus the trending ideas that are taking renovations by storm.
-Ahead, we rounded up our 14 favorite types of kitchen cabinets.
+If you’re in the market for a new space, study up on some of the most common options out there before you call in a millwork pro to bring it to life.
+Ahead, we rounded up our 17 favorite types of kitchen cabinets.

 Lack of ornamentation is what sets this time-tested style apart (it’s been around for centuries).
 Shaker doors are defined by their five segments: vertical pieces on the sides called stiles, horizontal pieces on the top and bottom called rails, and the recessed panel in the center.
 Spice up the basic form with a bold paint color.

-These cupboards are the foundation of your kitchen: Nothing works without them.
+These cupboards make up the foundation of your kitchen: Nothing works without them.
 Take their function to the next level by optimizing them with clever trash pull-out drawers or customizing the heights and depths of the boxes to your exact cookware.

 We’ve seen designers embrace this trendy shape in the form of everything from thresholds to mirrors, but cabinetry is a new one.
 These carved panels lend a modern energy to this rustic kitchen, designed by Jess and Jonathan Taylor.